Ready for pregnancy?

 - Cut out alcohol

 Many women ask how much is safe to drink during pregnancy.
 The safest approach is not to drink at all.
 If you do drink you should avoid getting drunk and try to limit alcohol to the occasional drink and not more than one or two units once or twice a week.
 Alcohol can damage sperm production, so men should cut down on drinking too.
+To check if your drinking might be risky visit the DrinkCoach website.

 - Helping your fertility